-Wilson, Reives & Silverman is a full-service law firm committed to defending your rights in personal injury, workers’ compensation, criminal defense and family law.
+Wilson, Reives, Silverman & Doran is a full-service law firm committed to defending your rights in workers’ compensation cases.

 Injuries that occur as a result of manufacturing accidents can range from minor to extremely debilitating.
-A good workers’ compensation lawyer can often mean the difference between mediocre settlements and ones that can take care of you and your family.
+Am experienced workers’ compensation lawyer can often mean the difference between mediocre settlements and ones that can take care of you and your family.

 - Being struck by objects or equipment